ttasa/hail/README.md

  - perform variant, gene-burden and eQTL association analyses using linear, logistic, and linear mixed regression, and estimate heritability

 This functionality and more is exposed through **[Python](https://www.python.org/)** and backed by distributed algorithms built on top of **[Apache Spark](http://spark.apache.org/)** to efficiently analyze gigabyte-scale data on a laptop or terabyte-scale data on a cluster, without the need to manually chop up data or manage job failures.
 Hail also provides a flexible domain language to express complex quality control and analysis pipelines with concise, readable code.

-The Hail project began in Fall 2015 to [harness the flood of genomic data](https://www.broadinstitute.org/blog/harnessing-flood-scaling-data-science-big-genomics-era) and is under very active development.
-Hail has been the primary analysis platform for dozens of major studies and is the core analysis platform of large-scale genomics efforts such as [gnomAD](http://gnomad.broadinstitute.org/).

 Want to get involved in development?
 Check out the [Github repo](https://github.com/hail-is/hail), chat with us in the [Gitter dev room](https://gitter.im/hail-is/hail-dev), and view our talks at [Spark Summit East](https://spark-summit.org/east-2017/events/scaling-genetic-data-analysis-with-apache-spark/) and [Spark Summit West](https://spark-summit.org/2017/events/scaling-genetic-data-analysis-with-apache-spark/) (below).
 Or **come join us full-time** at the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/)!
 We've founded a new Initiative in Scalable Analytics and are recruiting **software engineers** at multiple levels of experience.
 Details [here](https://www.linkedin.com/jobs/view/316818823/).